zeek/zeek/examples/logs/index.rst

    141.142.220.118 58206 141.142.2.2 53 0.000339
    [...]

-While the output is similar, the advantages to using bro-cut over ``awk`` lay in that, while ``awk`` is flexible and powerful, ``bro-cut`` was specifically designed to work with Bro's log files.
-Firstly, the ``bro-cut`` output includes only the log file entries, while the ``awk`` solution needs to skip the header manually.
-Secondly, since ``bro-cut`` uses the field descriptors to identify and extract data, it allows for flexibility independent of the format and contents of the log file.
-It's not uncommon for a Bro configuration to add extra fields to various log files as required by the environment.
-In this case, the fields in the ``awk`` command would have to be altered to compensate for the new position whereas the ``bro-cut`` output would not change.
+While the output is similar, the advantages to using zeek-cut over ``awk`` lay in that, while ``awk`` is flexible and powerful, ``zeek-cut`` was specifically designed to work with Zeek's log files.
+Firstly, the ``zeek-cut`` output includes only the log file entries, while the ``awk`` solution needs to skip the header manually.
+Secondly, since ``zeek-cut`` uses the field descriptors to identify and extract data, it allows for flexibility independent of the format and contents of the log file.
+It's not uncommon for a Zeek configuration to add extra fields to various log files as required by the environment.
+In this case, the fields in the ``awk`` command would have to be altered to compensate for the new position whereas the ``zeek-cut`` output would not change.

 .. note::

-    The sequence of field names given to ``bro-cut`` determines the output order, which means you can also use ``bro-cut`` to reorder fields.
+    The sequence of field names given to ``zeek-cut`` determines the output order, which means you can also use ``zeek-cut`` to reorder fields.
 That can be helpful when piping into, e.g., ``sort``.

-As you may have noticed, the command for ``bro-cut`` uses the output redirection through the ``cat`` command and ``|`` operator.
-Whereas tools like ``awk`` allow you to indicate the log file as a command line option, bro-cut only takes input through redirection such as ``|`` and ``<``.
-There are a couple of ways to direct log file data into ``bro-cut``, each dependent upon the type of log file you're processing.
+As you may have noticed, the command for ``zeek-cut`` uses the output redirection through the ``cat`` command and ``|`` operator.
+Whereas tools like ``awk`` allow you to indicate the log file as a command line option, zeek-cut only takes input through redirection such as ``|`` and ``<``.
+There are a couple of ways to direct log file data into ``zeek-cut``, each dependent upon the type of log file you're processing.
 A caveat of its use, however, is that all of the header lines must be present.

 .. note::

-    ``bro-cut`` provides an option ``-c`` to include a corresponding format header into the output, which allows to chain multiple ``bro-cut`` instances or perform further post-processing that evaluates the header information.
+    ``zeek-cut`` provides an option ``-c`` to include a corresponding format header into the output, which allows to chain multiple ``zeek-cut`` instances or perform further post-processing that evaluates the header information.

-In its default setup, Bro will rotate log files on an hourly basis, moving the current log file into a directory with format ``YYYY-MM-DD`` and gzip compressing the file with a file format that includes the log file type and time range of the file.
+In its default setup, Zeek will rotate log files on an hourly basis, moving the current log file into a directory with format ``YYYY-MM-DD`` and gzip compressing the file with a file format that includes the log file type and time range of the file.
 In the case of